Gehstock/Mist_FPGA/Arcade_MiST/Pacman Hardware/Eyes_MiST/README.txt

 -- Copyright (c) MikeJ - Feb 2007
 ---------------------------------------------------------------------------------
 --
--- Only controls are rotated on VGA output.
+-- Only controls AND OSD are rotated on VIDEO output.
 --
 --
 -- Keyboard inputs :